chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 {:.remark}

 **Remark**{:.label #DepthSepRem2}
   In the general $d$-variate case, can we get depth separation results for networks of depth=4 or higher?
 Somewhat surprisingly, the answer appears to be *no*.
 Vardi and Shamir[^vardi] showed that a depth separation theorem between ReLU networks of $k \geq 4$ and $k' > k$ would imply progress on long-standing open problems in *circuit lower bounds*[^razborov].
 To be precise: this (negative) result only applies to vanilla dense feedforward networks.
 But it is disconcerting that even for the simplest of neural networks, proving clear benefits of depth remains outside the realm of current theoretical machinery.
 {:.remark}

 **Remark**{:.label #DepthSepRem3}
   The "hard" example function $g$ constructed in the above Theorem is highly oscillatory within $[0,1]$ (see proof below) and therefore has an unreasonably large (super-polynomial) Lipschitz constant.
 So, perhaps if we limited our attention to simple/natural Lipschitz functions, then it is easier to prove depth-separation results?
 Not so: even if we only focused on "benign" functions (easy-to-compute functions with polynomially large Lipschitz constant), proving depth lower bonds would similarly imply progress in long-standing problems in computational complexity.
 See the recent result by Vardi et al.[^vardi2].
-{.remark}
+{:.remark}

 **Remark**{:.label #DepthSepRem4}
   See this paper[^bengio] for an earlier depth-separation result for sum-product networks (which are somewhat less standard architectures).